 Uncertainty has dominated 2020.
 If anyone can predict what’s going to happen next then they have a better crystal ball than we do.
-All kinds of fast moving elements are in play; from government restrictions through to employees having to quarantine if they get sick.
-This makes good workforce management even harder than if usually is and, one of the most important things businesses who rely on deskless workers need right now, is the ability to respond instantly to changing circumstances.
+All kinds of fast-moving elements are in play; from government restrictions to employees having to quarantine if they get sick.
+This makes good workforce management even harder than it usually is and, one of the most important things businesses that rely on deskless workers need right now, is the ability to respond instantly to changing circumstances.

 3. Can it provide accurate forecasts?